nilsmango/project7III/content/tap/manual/_index.md

 - Start and stop clips by tapping on a clip.
 If you tap on an empty clip slot in a MIDI Track, Tap will take you to the [Device View](#3-3-device-view).
 If you tap an empty clip in an armed audio track (arm by long-press in the Tracks Bar, then tap "Toggle Arm"), the recording will start.
 Tap it again to stop the recording.
 - Long-press on any clip slot to bring up a context menu (see below).
 - Pressing the Side Panel button in the [Footer Bar](#3-2-2-footer-bar) activates the Scene Launch buttons to launch scenes.
+- Long-press a Scene Launch button and choose **Rename Scene** to change its name in Live.
+If that scene has a Tap Follow Action, renaming preserves it.
 - The selected device's Banks Bar and Encoders Section are displayed above the clip view, exactly like in the Device View.

 #### 3.4.1 Clip Slot Context Menu